 - It may take some time for your experiment’s ads to complete the review process and to start running, depending on the size of your original campaign.
 You may want to schedule your experiment to begin in the future to prevent your experiment from beginning before your ads have been reviewed.

 - You can decide what percentage of your original campaign’s budget that you want to allocate to your experiment.
-For Search campaigns in the Google Ads experience, you can also split your experiment by a cookie-based split or a search-based split.
+For Search campaigns, you can also split your experiment by a cookie-based split or a search-based split.
 These experiments can help you see which campaign version performs better.
 You can then decide if you want people to see only your experiment or your original campaign, or show people both randomly.

 - In Display campaigns, we always use cookie splits to ensure that users only ever see the experiment or your original campaign.